toptive/meteor-tables/README.md

 });
 ```

-If you want to limit what is published to the client for security reasons you can provide a selector both in the settings which will be used by the publications, and in the publication.
-Selectors provided this way will be combined with selectors provided to the template using an AND relationship.
+If you want to limit what is published to the client for security reasons you can provide a selector in the settings which will be used by the publications.
+Selectors provided this way will be combined with template filters using an AND relationship.
 Both selectors may query on the same fields if necessary.

 ```js
 table_settings: {